chaostoolkit/chaostoolkit-documentation/sources/reference/tutorials/blockchain.md

 - `type`
   - REQUIRED.
 The type should always be set to `"probe"`
 - `name`
   - REQUIRED.
 This is, again, for human readability.
-The name shouhld describe what the probe does.
+The name should describe what the probe does.
 - `tolerance`
   - This takes a value or set of values that we can consider a 'good' response.